Required Courses: 41 hours

 Technology / IT Director Certification

 The purpose of the TCEA Technology/IT Director certification program is to provide a venue for educators who wish to become, or already are, district-level technology or IT directors.
 The emphasis will be on developing strategic leadership skills, as well as the ability to provide effective and engaging educational technology experiences for both staff and students.
 Participants who successfully complete the certification requirements will be fully prepared to serve as a technology director or IT director in any school system, possessing the knowledge and skills to lead a district toward innovative, 21st-century technology use and educational achievement.
-Includes one-year membership to Technology Coordinators Special Interest Group (TEC-SIG).
+Participants in the program are encouraged to join the CTOs and Technology Directors group for additional support, insight, and information in regards to current topics and issues related to the role of Technology Directors, IT Directors, and Chief Technology Officers.

 Why Learn with TCEA?